Aflinxh/HTML-CSS_LoginForm-LightButton/README.md

 - Shining Button when cursor hover
 - Running Line around Submit Border
 - Auto shrink "Username" and "Password" text when input-box is clicked
-- Easy to change the color of the web page in ":root" CSS
+- Easy to change the color of the web page and all the elements using ":root" CSS
 - Responsive and Adaptive on both PC and Mobile Screen

 ---